uni4online/openSIS.Net/README.md

-# [openSIS.Net](https://opensis.com/) - The next generation School Managemenet System
+# [openSIS.Net](https://opensis.com/) - The next generation School Management System

 ### Vision - Provide the ability to every school in this world to operate on-line.